 - A. Merritt’s The Moon Pool (1918–1919).
 The scientist Dr. Goodwin, the dashing pilot/adventurer Larry O’Keefe, and others descend into the Earth’s core — in pursuit of an entity that sometimes rises to the surface of the planet and captures men and women.
-In addition to a lost race of powerful, handsome “dwarves” and a lost race of froglike humanoids, the explorers discover that the entity they seek is the Dweller, which was created by an advanced race, the Shining Ones; the Dweller has the capacity for great good and great evil, but over time is has tended to become evil rather than good.
+In addition to a lost race of powerful, handsome “dwarves” and a lost race of froglike humanoids, the explorers discover that the entity they seek is the Dweller, essentially an AI created by an advanced race, known as the Shining Ones (ancient astronauts?).
+The Dweller has the capacity for great good and great evil, but over time is has tended to become evil rather than good.
 Yolara, a beautiful woman who serves the Dweller, falls in love with O’Keefe; so does Lakla, a beautiful woman who serves the Shining Ones.
 The adventurers must persuade or coerce the Dweller to become good — but how?
 Fun fact: Merritt was a best-selling author during this period.
 The Moon Pool, which originally appeared as two short stories in All-Story Weekly, is sometimes cited as an influence on Lovecraft’s “The Call of Cthulhu.”
 Reissued by Bison Frontiers of Imagination.

 - Rose Macaulay’s What Not: A Prophetic Comedy (1919).
 At some point after the Great War [that is to say, after the First World War, which ended a few months after Macaulay wrote this book], in a Britain where people travel by underground train and “street aero,” a government ministry — the Ministry of Brains, decides to increase national brain-power, and stave off the coming idiocracy, through a program of compulsory selective breeding.
 The propaganda efforts in support of this endeavor are amazing, and wide-reaching… not just official posters, but newspaper editorials, business advertisements, contests, and more.
 However, when it’s discovered that the head of the Ministry has secretly married, even though — because there is “deficiency” in his family — he is not allowed to do so, the Ministry is burned down.
 The book ends on ambiguous note: Is the victory of “human perverseness, human stupidity, human self-will” over autocratic bureaucracy a triumph?
 Or not?
 Fun fact: When British censors discovered that What Not ridiculed wartime bureaucracy, its planned 1918 publication was stopped.
 Macaulay is best known, today, for her award-winning final novel, The Towers of Trebizond (1956).